© Crown copyright 2021

 Many authorised unit trusts, and also authorised investment trusts and open-ended investment companies, offer investors monthly saving schemes.
 We have a Statement of Practice, SP2/99, covering the CGT treatment of units and shares in monthly schemes.
 We can give you a copy of SP2/99 and the Press Release ‘Monthly Savings in Investment Funds’, dated 31 March 1999, which accompanied it.

-Claims for Investors’ relief can’t be made until April 2019 at the earliest, however, personal record keeping of share holdings from 17 March 2016 will be required for any future claims.
-See Investors’ Relief guidance in the Capital Gains Tax Manual for further information.
+Claims for Investors’ Relief cannot be made until April 2020 at the earliest, however, personal record keeping of share holdings from 17 March 2016 will be required for any future claims.
+See the Investors’ Relief guidance in the Capital Gains Tax Manual for further information.

 Online forms, phone numbers and addresses for advice on Self Assessment.